 Professional Trail Crew

 This position is responsible for the entire crew and directly supervises the crew leaders during the day-to-day operation of the program.
-In addition the crew boss is the direct link between the trails coordinator and subsequently the trails office.
-The crew boss has at least three (but typically more) seasons of proven leadership and trail skills.
+In addition, the Crew Boss is the direct link between the trails coordinator and subsequently the trails office.
+The Crew Boss has at least three (but typically more) seasons of proven leadership and trail skills.
 The Crew Boss sets the tone and acts as the “go-to” person for most of the crew’s needs.

 If the Crew Boss is the head of the crew, the Leaders are the backbone.
 Leaders make sure that expectations are met on projects and that crew members are not only pulling their weight, but also learning the necessary skills in the process.
 Leaders have at least two seasons of experience and are enthusiastic and committed to the program.

-The muscle of the program, crew members have from one to three seasons of trails experience and typically range in age from 16 to the early 20s.
+The muscle of the program, crew members have from one to three seasons of trails experience and typically range in age from 16 to the 20s.
 Most are in college, some are juniors or seniors in high school, but all are looking for a physically and mentally demanding position for the summer.
 The Adirondacks is a unique and challenging place to learn trail skills.
-That being the case, our members make the best leaders.
-On average two-thirds of the crew returns each season, so it’s apparent that they enjoy their work.
+That being said, our members make the best leaders.
+On average, two-thirds of the crew returns each season, so it’s apparent that they enjoy their work.
 Many of our first year members have already been involved in our volunteer trails program or as a volunteer in other trails-related settings.

-- 83 miles “patrolled” (all drainages cleared, all blowdown removed)
+- 121 miles “patrolled” (all drainages cleared, all blowdown removed)

-- 214 rock steps installed
+- 299 rock steps installed

-- 212 feet of rock waterbars were constructed
+- 212 feet of rock waterbars constructed

-- 119 bog bridges installed, spanning 1,094 feet
+- 17 bridges installed, spanning 339 feet

-- 155 feet of timber ladders assembled
+- 142 feet of timber ladders assembled

-- 9 miles of trail cleared of vegetation
+- 41 miles of new trail installed